ShootingWong/HEXA/README.md

 ### Data Process
 #### 1. Graph Construction

 You can conduct graph construction by running the graph_allprocess_${dataset_name}.py.
-The correspoing data files will be saved in the folder, "process_data_${dataset_name}"
+The corresponding data files will be saved in the folder, "process_data_${dataset_name}"

-Note that the format original data used to generate training/validation/test samples and graph-related datas is json and each line represents a session.
-The format details are shown in below.
+Note that the format of original data used to generate training/validation/test samples and graph-related data is JSON and each line represents a session.
+The format details are shown below.
 ```
 session = {
     "session_id": session_id, # str | session_id,